ThisIs-RJP/Operating-Systems-Notes/Operating Systems/Synchronisation.md

 - Invalidate one of the four necessary conditions for deadlock:
 	- **Mutual Exclusion** - not required for sharable resources (e.g read-only files); must hold for non-sharable resources
 			- Some resources are intrinsically non-sharable
-	- **Hold and  Wait** - Must guarantee that whenever a process requests a resource, it does hold any other resources
+	- **Hold and  Wait** - Must guarantee that whenever a process requests a resource, it doesn't hold any other resources
 		- Require process to request and be allocated all its resources before it begins execution /// allow process to request resources only when the process has none allocated to it
 		- Low resource utilisation; <u>starvation</u> possible
 - **No preemption**: